-To further understand the characteristics of system needs and the types of resources that can meet these needs, the hourly probability of loss of load was analyzed for the year 2029, against the resource adequacy outlook in Section 8 of the 2024 Annual Planning Outlook, and does not consider the previous and underway actions, and risks identified in Section 12.
+To further understand the characteristics of system needs and the types of resources that can meet these needs, the hourly probability of loss of load was analyzed for the year 2029, against the resource adequacy outlook in Section 4 of the 2025 APO, and does not consider the previous and underway actions, and risks identified in Sections 7 and 8.
 Given the hourly load forecast and the available resources at each hour, the probability of loss of load is different for every hour.
 If the system's reserve margin falls below zero in a particular hour, then loss of load is certain.

 In its probabilistic assessment, the IESO has analyzed hundreds of simulations at different load levels to determine a metric that best represents the probability of loss of load at every hour of the year.
-Figure 8 outlines the described metric at every hour of the day for each month in 2029 against the reference demand forecast and the High Nuclear case supply outlook.
-The contract expiry of the Lennox generating station in 2029 causes a significant increase in need.
+Figure 8 outlines the described metric at every hour of the day for each month in 2029 against the demand forecast and supply outlook.
+The contract expiry of the Lennox and Atikokan generating stations in 2029 cause a significant increase in need.
 Summer months such as July and August exhibit a higher probability of need during hours 16-22, while in winter, there is a small spike around hours 9-10 and then a larger need during hours 17-23.
 In Ontario, summer months constitute most of the hourly needs given that the system is currently summer peaking; however, the shape of the hourly profiles changes from year to year and is impacted by factors such as the demand forecast, load forecast uncertainty, supply forecast, outages and transmission constraints.

-Figure 8 | Hourly Probability of Loss of Load, 2029 (High Nuclear Case)
+Figure 8 | Hourly Probability of Loss of Load, 2029